kevinmutwiri/soft-skills/week4/workPlanning.md

 - How do you put together a simple Gantt Chart?
 - What is the recommended way to add your tasks?
 - What is the importance of color coding?

+Not all Gantt Charts look the same, but they all have similar features.
+This next read will highlight each feature and its importance.
+Take a look at [The 9 Essential Things In Your Gantt Chart](https://drive.google.com/file/d/1qwFWRg1rmmDrDYrGYJpIBK1zFN_mppCC/view?usp=drive_link)